dcomtois/summarytools/README.md

 # summarytools version 0.6.9 (in development)

+For the stable version and thorough doc, [click here](https://github.com/dcomtois/summarytools).

 This development version introduces major improvements and I appeal to useRs to test it out before I can upload it to R-CRAN!
 The most important changes are:
   - An added cross-tabulation function
   - Much improved support for `by()` and `with()` functions